Restoring our world through a Sacred Harmony

 —Black Elk, Oglala Lakota holy man

 THE WORK OF CARAVAN—an international arts nonprofit/NGO that is recognized as a leader in using the arts to transform our world—is no stranger to The Culturium.
-Founded and curated by The Rt.
-Rev. Paul-Gordon Chandler, their seminal exhibition focusing on the work of Middle Eastern artists drawing inspiration from Kahlil Gibran’s The Prophet is one of the most popular pieces on the site.
+Founded and curated by Rev. Canon Paul G. Chandler, their seminal exhibition focusing on the work of Middle Eastern artists drawing inspiration from Kahlil Gibran’s The Prophet is one of the most popular pieces on the site.

 The current Bishop of the Episcopal Church in Wyoming, USA, Paul-Gordon has now taken lead from the artists of the Great Plains by bringing together an exhibition in a partnership between CARAVAN and ArtSpirit, the church’s own arts initiative, celebrating the heritage and wisdom of Native Americans, whose spirituality was first brought to international attention nearly a century ago through the words of Oglala Lakota holy man, Black Elk.